 The Pace also had the quickest and easiest setup of all the watches we tested.
 Downloading the app, syncing and updating the firmware took about five minutes.
 It had an 87% battery charge out of the box, so we could immediately start using it.
 That was pretty awesome.
 Our non-techy testers were excited about how quickly and easily it all functioned.

 If battery life is important to your sport, and you want to train instead of spending time searching for a menu on your watch, this is a great option for the price.
 At a pretty reasonable price, you get a watch with a battery that will easily last through your Ironman or 70K, and you can take it out of the box and be running in 10 minutes.
 No other watch in our review can boast that.
-If the Pace had offered navigation features or downloadable workouts, it would have won the Editors' Choice Award.
+If the Pace had offered navigation features or downloadable workouts, it would have been in the running for the Editors' Choice Award.

 The Coros Pace is a solid watch designed to save you time while performing the tasks you demand of it.
-It won a Top Pick award as the best watch for Hardcore Non-Techy Athletes because it is so user-friendly and fast.
+It is so user-friendly and fast.
 Whether we were syncing, getting GPS signal or updating the software, the Pace always performed its task rapidly.
-It does not offer a long list of features like the Garmin products do, but the Pace simply delivers the data you want, something that the tech world seems to have forgotten.
+The Pace simply delivers the data you want, something that the tech world seems to have forgotten.

 — Larin McPeak